REANNZ/tuakiri-doc/identity_providers/installing_a_shibboleth_3_x_idp.md

     ```
     </details>

+    > **Note**
-    If you enable Single Logout without customizing your Logout page (i.e., leaving in the original default page), users utilizing the Logout functionality will see an unflattering page saying: **"This page is an example and should be customized."**
+    > If you enable Single Logout without customizing your Logout page (i.e., leaving in the original default page), users utilizing the Logout functionality will see an unflattering page saying: **"This page is an example and should be customized."**

 *   Optionally, also add additional notices to the landing logout pages: (`$IDP_HOME/views/logout-propagate.vm`  and `$IDP_HOME/views/logout-complete.vm`).
 You may wish to inform the users that sessions derived by the applications on the SPs might not have been terminated and that the only safe way to terminate the session is to close the browser.
 Expand here to see our suggestion at the wording: